YourChair/cse15l-lab-reports/lab-report-3-week-3.md

 ![Add #4](./search%20engine%204.png)
 ![Add #5](./search%20engine%205.png)

-These 5 add queries use this add code:
+These 5 add queries use this add code (not a method, but an if branch off of the general handler method):

 ![Add Code](./search%20engine%20add.png)

-The return values are all modified by the parameters (specifically parameters[1], the first argument after the path) created by splitting up the URL after the path.
-This value is added to the strArray, and then is displayed in the return value.
+Each has 2 arguments passed to it: a garbage argument ("s" or something like that, I forgot), and then a relevant one.
+This argument is "apple", "pineapple", "nap", "app", and "potato", respectively.
+The arguments are separated from their raw form using split(), and stored in the array "parameters".

+parameters[1], the important argument is added to the strArray (the place where all the values that have been added are stored), and then is printed (for debug) and returned so it can be displayed on screen.

-And the searches:
+Meanwhile, the searches:

 ![Search #1](./search%20engine%206.png)
 ![Search #2](./search%20engine%207.png)

 Use this search code:

 ![Search Code](./search%20engine%20search.png)

-Just like with adding, the search term is found by using split, and is at index 1 in parameters.
+Just like with adding, the search term is found by using split (the arguments are stored in the parameters array; they are s, and then app/a for the first and second, respectively), and is at index 1 in parameters.
 The contains string method is used to get all of the strArray contents that contain the search parameter.
 The returnValue has all of these concatenated to it (along with a newline).